-Germany was one of the first countries to recognise Bangladesh’s independence from Pakistan in 1972, establishing diplomatic relations, and is respected as a long-standing and reliable partner in…
+Germany was one of the first European countries to recognise Bangladesh’s independence from Pakistan in 1972, establishing diplomatic relations, and is respected as its second-largest export market and…

 Almost a million Rohingya have fled from Myanmar, many of them to Bangladesh.
 Germany is supporting a project run in Kutupalong refugee camp by the charity CBM (Christian Blind Mission) and has pledged 33 million euro at a donor conference.